a-r-d/a-r-d.github.io/_posts/2016-12-28-algorithmic-trading-experiments-with-cryptocurrency.markdown

 This is actually what big market makers do on stock exchanges.
 Think about it: if you have some shares of AAPL and go to sell it, are you sure that you will have a buyer at that very instant?
 There may not be a specific buyer, but a market maker with deep pockets will step in to make sure there is liquidity, in exchange for a penny or so of profit.
 [The market maker makes money on the "spread"](http://www.investopedia.com/terms/m/marketmakerspread.asp), this difference between the lowest buy order on the books and the highest sell order on the books.

 Anyway, I never made money doing this, and I don't think I ever did it long enough to study my results with any rigor.
-The main problem was that Btc-e.com (the exchange I wrote the bot for) charged a 0.3% fee per trade, so I had calculate that into my trades, which turned out to be prohibatively expensive, especially since I was only trying to profit off of tiny fluctuations.
+The main problem was that exchange "x" (the exchange I wrote the bot for) charged a 0.3% fee per trade, so I had calculate that into my trades, which turned out to be prohibatively expensive, especially since I was only trying to profit off of tiny fluctuations.

 ## Second attempt: A Moving Average Convergence Divergence bot